TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 Also, this authority cannot decrypt this message since it does not know the associated `PK_MCTA` secret key.

 As soon as the authority in charge of the manual contact tracing receives the encrypted message, it decrypts it and checks its integrity.
-Then the authority informs the location contact person, checking the PIN code first, and asking this latter to communicate the content of the hand-written attendance registry for the appropriate period.
+Then the authority informs the location contact person, checking the PIN code first, and asking this latter to communicate the content of the hand-written attendance register for the appropriate period.
 The details of how this is done is out of scope of the present document.

-#### A user tested COVID+ has used the hand-written attendance registry
+#### A user tested COVID+ has used the hand-written attendance register

 ```diff
 - TODO: short description.